 What Can I Do to Make Sure I Get My Benefits on Time?

 The first thing you should do is report your injury to your employer as soon as possible in order to begin a workers’ compensation claim.
-When you receive your claim form, is important that you fill out all documents very carefully.
-If you forget to include medical records or make a mistake on one of your forms, your benefits may be delayed week or even months before you correct the error.
+When you receive your claim form, it is important that you fill out all documents very carefully.
+If you forget to include medical records or make a mistake on one of your forms, your benefits may be delayed weeks or even months before you correct the error.

 How Long Does it Take to Get Workers’ Compensation?